otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-php-basics-1.md

 ./laragon.exe
 ```

-- `cd /c/laragon` - navigate you to the laragon directory in the C drive.
+- `cd /c/laragon` - change to the laragon directory in the C drive.
 - `./laragon.exe` - run the laragon executable in the laragon directory.

 You should see the following window: